VictorRaim/Personal_blog/content/about.md

 slug = "about"
 +++

 French cloud engineer.
-AWS Certified solution architect with high interests in building scalable, highly available and cloud native applications.
+AWS Certified solution architect & Azure Certified administrator with high interests in building scalable, highly available and cloud native applications.

 For business inquiries send an email to v.raimbourg+contact[at]gmail[dot]com